mgospodinov-mg/cka-exercises/question19/question19.md

 ## Question

-Check all available Pods in the Namespace project-c13 and find the names of those that would probably be terminated first if the nodes run out of resources (cpu or memory).
+Check all available Pods in the namespace project-c13 and find the names of those that would probably be terminated first if the nodes run out of resources (cpu or memory).
 Write the Pod names into /opt/course/4/pods-terminated-first.txt.

 ## Prerequisites